cargonauts-rs/cargonauts/book/src/structure.md

 # Structure of your application

-If you've just created your application with `cargonauts new`, you may notice that it created a lot of files for you.
-We'll walk through what each module in your application is intended to be used for.
+If you look at the src directory you've created with `cargonauts new`, you'll notice that it has created quite a few files for you.
+We're going to walk through some of the most important ones now, and leave the rest of them for later.

-Once you run `cargonauts new`, the src directory of your project should look like this:
+Here's the files and directories we'll be walking through in this section of the book:

 ```
 src
 ├── bin
 │   └── server.rs
 ├── lib.rs
-├── routing.rs
-├── clients
-│   └── mod.rs
-├── formats
-│   └── mod.rs
-├── methods
-│   └── mod.rs
-├── middleware
-│   └── mod.rs
 ├── resources
 │   └── mod.rs
-├── assets
+├── routing.rs
 └── templates
 ```

+(If you look at the source yourself, you'll see that there are some additional modules, but we won't be looking at them just yet.)

-### `bin/server.rs`
+### `src/bin/server.rs`

-This is the server that you're going to be building, running, and deploying.
-Your main application is a library, and this is a binary that depends on it.
+The application created by `cargonauts new` has a split library/binary structure, like many Rust applications.
+The bulk of your application exists in a library, but it is wrapped by a smaller binary that depends on it.
+This file is the binary for your server.

-Right now it just servers your application, but you can add any code you want here to do additional setup and teardown aroud your running application.
+The default server binary is very brief: it just runs your application using `cargonauts::serve`.
+If you want to perform additional set up or tear down around your application, you can do so by editing this file.

-### `lib.rs`
+### `src/lib.rs`

-This is the root of your application; it doesn't contain any code by default;
+This is the root of your application.
+It is also fairly brief: it activates the `associated_consts` feature flag, declares a dependency on cargonauts, lists your top level modules, and contains one re-export.

-just extern crate and module declarations.
-It also re-exports the `routes` item from your routing module; this is the public entrance to your entire application.
+The re-export is worth noticing: we re-export `routing::routes`; this is the item created by the `routes!` macro, which is a high level description of your application.
+The `routes` item is the "entry-point" to your application which the server binary uses to serve it.

-### `routing.rs`
+### `src/routing.rs`

-The routing file contains the `routes!` macro, which is how we stitch all of the code in your application together.
-You'll edit this whenever you want to add new endpoints to your application.
+This file contains the `routes!` macro.
+At the top, it imports many of the things you'll need to make your `routes!` macro work as you add to it, and then it contains an empty macro, waiting for you to add routes to your application.

-### The clients module

-This module is for defining clients, high level API wrappers around connections to other running services.

-### The formats module

-This module is for defining custom formats. cargonauts comes with several useful formats out of the box, but if you need to define your own, you can do so here.

-### The methods module

-This module is for defining custom methods. cargonauts comes with many methods covering most use case, but if you do need to define your own, this is the module for them.

-### The middleware module

-This is for defining middleware to wrap around your endpoint.
-If you need to deal directly with the HTTP requests and responses in a way that doesn't integrate into the resource/method/format structure of cargonauts, you just need to write a middleware for that.

-You can use middleware for instrumenting endpoints, for example.
+The `routes!` macro is the magic that binds cargonauts together.
+The rest of your application is normal Rust code: you define types and implement traits for them.
+But the `routes!` macro has its own language, which takes a high level description of all of your endpoints and constructs your application from it.

+One important aspect of the `routes!` macro is that every *CamelCase* name inside it is just a type that has been imported into this module.
+All of the imports at the top of this file bring in types that you'll be using in describing in your routes - mainly the names of resources, methods, and formats.

 ### The resources module

 This is where you define your resources, and implement methods for them.
 This is probably the module you'll turn to most often, at least at first.

-### The assets directory

-This directory is for your static assets.
-By default, any assets here will be built into your application at their path relative to the asset directory root.

-Files starting with `index` will be served as the index for the directory they are in, rather than at their filename.

-This is not a submodule of your application; it does not contain Rust code.
+In the next section, we're going to create a new resource and implement a method for it, so we'll be editing code in this module quite a bit.

 ### The templates directory